30 Minutes After Noon: Plot

-While driving through Spoke City at night, government employee Thomas Prescott gives a lift to a seemingly innocent hitchhiker.
-The stranger's true intentions are revealed when he places an unbreakable metal bracelet around Prescott's wrist, telling him that it contains a powerful explosive charge that will detonate in 30 minutes and that the key to unlock it is in his office at the Hudson Building.
-Speeding alone to his place of work, Prescott unlocks the bracelet and leaves it in a filing cabinet.
-While he is taking a lift back down to the ground floor, the bracelet explodes, obliterating the building's top floors.
-The lift cables are severed and Prescott is plunged to the bottom of the lift shaft deep underground.
+While driving through Spoke City at night, government employee Thomas Prescott picks up a seemingly innocent hitchhiker.
+The stranger proceeds to place an unbreakable metal bracelet around Prescott's wrist, telling him that it contains an explosive charge which will detonate in 21 minutes.
+The key to unlock the bracelet is in Prescott's office at the Hudson Building.
+Racing to his place of work, Prescott unlocks the bracelet and leaves it in a filing cabinet.
+As he takes the lift back down to ground level, the bracelet explodes, destroying the building's top floors.
+The lift cables are severed and Prescott plunges to the bottom of the lift shaft, deep underground.

-The fire is brought under control but Prescott is cut off.
+Although the fire is brought under control, Prescott is cut off.
 News of the disaster reaches International Rescue on Tracy Island.
-Jeff (voiced by Peter Dyneley) dispatches Scott (voiced by Shane Rimmer) to Spoke City in Thunderbird 1, followed by Virgil and Alan (voiced by David Holliday and Matt Zimmerman) in Thunderbird 2.
-At the scene, Virgil and Alan descend the lift shaft in International Rescue's new fire-fighting apparatus: a protective cage fitted with a metal claw.
-They clamp the damaged lift and raise it to ground level, where Prescott is arrested.
-Police Commissioner Garfield notes that classified documents about various criminal organisations, notably the Erdman Gang, were destroyed in the fire and that the Hudson Building's fire suppression systems had been sabotaged.
-When investigators find the remains of the bracelet, an intelligence operation is launched to expose the Erdman Gang.
+Jeff dispatches Scott to Spoke City in Thunderbird 1, followed by Virgil and Alan in Thunderbird 2.
+At the scene, Virgil and Alan descend the lift shaft in new firefighting apparatus: a protective cage fitted with a claw.
+Clamping the damaged lift, they raise it to ground level and Prescott is arrested for causing the fire.
+Police Commissioner Garfield discovers that classified information on various criminal organisations, most notably the Erdman Gang, was destroyed in the blaze and that the Hudson Building's fire suppression systems had been sabotaged.
+After investigators find the remains of the bracelet, an intelligence operation is launched to smash the Erdman Gang.